The rundown on 2020’s 8 best single jogging strollers, and how to choose the one that’s right for you.

 The best: The Summit x3 is machine washable and can hold babies and toddlers weighing up to 75 lbs – significantly more than the regular 50 lbs.

 Is it for you?
-If you’re looking for a jogging stroller that will last you well into toddlerhood, but don’t need to run with a newborn, this is the jogging stroller for you.Click here to see today's price of the Baby Jogger Summit x3 on Amazon
+If you’re looking for a jogging stroller that will last you well into toddlerhood, but don’t need to run with a newborn, this is the jogging stroller for you.Click here to see today's price for the Baby Jogger Summit x3 on Amazon

 Joovy’s Zoom 360 Ultralight is a jogging stroller suitable for babies ages three months and up, but can be used for newborns with a car seat.
 Though this stroller doesn’t have the safety features of high-end jogging strollers, it does offer a smooth ride.